 Dorcas T. Helfant-Browning, a native of Chesapeake, VA, was president of the National Association of REALTORS® in 1992.
-She was the first woman to lead the National Association, and, at the age of 44, was also the youngest person to serve as NAR president at that point in the organization’s history.
+She was the first woman to lead the National Association, and, at the age of 45, was one of the youngest people to serve as NAR president at that point in the organization’s history.

 Helfant-Browning’s presidency coincided with the beginnings of a recovery period for the housing market and the economy in general.
 Early in her tenure as president, Helfant-Browning joined other real estate at a White House meeting to urge the Bush administration to support tax reforms that would stimulate the nation's economy and help relieve the credit crunch for commercial and investment property.
 Under her leadership, NAR members lobbied Congress to enact changes in passive loss rules and other tax provisions that would help strengthen the market’s recovery.
 The association’s grass-roots efforts also helped secure passage of legislation to raise FHA loan limits and repeal a closing cost restriction that had cut tens of thousands of potential homebuyer out of the FHA market.

 The National Association also continued efforts to encourage state legislatures to enact seller disclosure legislation in 1992, and developed a comprehensive report on agency representation issues.
 Helfant-Browning also focused on bringing about changes to the National Association’s internal structures, including new strategic planning and budgeting processes, and emphasized the importance of REALTOR® involvement in the political landscape.